-Dogs are known to eat any manner of animal waste.
-Because, well, it tastes good to them and is packed with protein.
+Dogs are known to eat poop (coprophagia) from most any animal because it tastes good to them and is packed with protein.
 It also has nutritional value because cats and other critters don’t always completely process their food.
 But your dog can ingest parasites when eating cat poop so it’s a good idea to try and teach him to stop.

-The habit also serves a house-keeping purpose for mama dogs tending to a litter of pups.
+The habit serves a house-keeping purpose for mama dogs tending to a litter of pups.
 This behavior is often copied by puppies, so it’s a habit ingrained early in life.
 Most dogs will outgrow this behavior, but some habits die hard.
-Here are some tips to tamp down your dog’s unhealthy hankering for a heaping helping of fresh poop.
+Here are some tips to tamp down your dog’s unhealthy hankerings.
 We’ll start with ways to address Fido’s feces fixation and keep him out of the litter box.

 1. Keep your cat's litter box as clean as possible.
 Scoop daily, change litter regularly and clean the cat box often.
 Leaving the waste for any length of time makes the scent even more tempting to dogs.
-Crystal litter is a great way to reduce litter box odors (it’s five times more effective than clay or regular litter) and it dries waste quickly, buying you a little more time to evacuate the stool.
-The new PetSafe® Deluxe Crystal Litter Box System even comes with a handy scoop and wall mount.
+Crystal litter is a great way to reduce litter box odors (it’s five times more effective than clay or regular litter) and it dries waste quickly, buying you a little more time for cleaning.

 3. Place litter boxes on a table (not necessarily the dining room table) or counter out of reach of nosy dogs.